qooqu/CourtFormTool/index.md

 ## the team

 CourtFormTool is produced by an experienced attorney working with a software developer.
-We're intentionally keeping the product focused enough that we can effectively keep the team **tiny**.
-This lets us be super-responsive to our customers, so that the product can reach its full potential.
+We're intentionally keeping the product focused enough that we can effectively keep the team tiny.
+This lets us be super responsive to feedback from our customers so that the product can quickly reach its full potential.

 ## security